-Biometric data will be managed and retained in line with Our Lady of Walsingham Catholic Multi Academy Trust's Records Management Policy.
+Biometric data will be managed and retained in line with the Trust's Records Management Policy.

-If an individual (or a student's parent, where relevant) withdraws their consent for their/their child's biometric data to be processed, it will be erased from the academy's system.
+If an individual (or a student's parent, where relevant) withdraws their consent for their/their child's biometric data to be processed, it will be erased from the Academy's system.